 Mid Michigan College can deliver the solution.
 100% online.
 Training.
 Testing.
 Done.

 NEW!
 Mid’s EA testing can now be completed online, providing students with unmatched convenience and quality online training and skill evaluation.

 Mid Michigan College is an approved provider of related technical instruction (RTI).
 Mid's Technical Education Centers offer 100% online electrical apprenticeship training and testing that meets State and National standards of excellence and education requirements for electrician apprentices (EA).

-- Electrical Apprentices are required to complete 144 hours of training per year until they have attained the 576 hours required by the Electrical Apprenticeship Bureau and the Department of Labor.
+- Mid's EA training is recognized by the Electrical Apprenticeship Bureau and the Department of Labor.

 - Each EA module counts as 5 training hours.
-A minimum of 29 modules yearly is required to meet State Department of Labor requirements.
+It is recommended that 29 modules are completed yearly.